Late Course Drops and Retroactive Withdrawals

 - Letters from a medical doctor (M.D.) confirming dates of onset of illness, date of diagnosis, or recovery period.

-- A (PDF file) Ryerson Medical Form will be required when medical circumstances form a factor.
+- A TMU Student Health Certificate (external link, opens in new window) will be required when medical circumstances form a factor.

 - A doctor’s note on prescription paper is not sufficient evidence